-If you build internal links using these techniques, the bounce rate of your website will definitely reduce.
+If you build internal links using these techniques, the bounce rate of your website will reduce.

 Consider Reading: How To Ad Multiple Keywords Using Free Yoast Plugin

-However, you can make another good use of your side bar by adding some of your best content there.
+However, you can make another good use of your sidebar by adding some of your best content.

 Why is this important?

-Any of your website visitors may stumble on the articles listed on the side bar could be curious enough to click on any of the articles.
+Any of your website visitors may stumble on the articles listed on the sidebar and could be curious enough to click on any of the articles.

 This, of course, would reduce the bounce rate of your website.

 Read Also: What Is Domain Authority?